Report: In Devastating Blow, Israel Sets Back Iran's Nuke Program Two Years

 The last couple of weeks have seen a string of apparent sabotage incidents in Iran.
 Questions about them abound.
 Possible answers are intriguing to say the least.

-Probably the most significant attack came early Thursday morning, when, as the New York Times reported:
+Probably the most significant attack came early Thursday morning at Natanz, when, as the New York Times reported:

 A fire ripped through a building at Iran’s main nuclear-fuel production site…, causing extensive damage to what appeared to be a factory where the country has boasted of producing a new generation of centrifuges….